kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Anything more to add?

 Sure.
 Why do you need this?
 How do you work with this?
 What can you do with this?
+Is this simple approach really sufficient or useful?
 Why do you want to tinker with this at all?

 Debugging <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------